FEVRgenetics/mutation/README.md

 The methodology, inclusion criteria, and clinical implications of this mutation spectrum are detailed in the following publication:

-Dong Sun et al. (2026). *Mutation spectrum of Familial Exudative Vitreoretinopathy (FEVR) and its related retinopathies: Creation of a database and ACMG classification of 1070 reported and 18 novel mutations*
+Dong Sun et al. (2026). *Mutation spectrum of Familial Exudative Vitreoretinopathy (FEVR) and related retinopathies: ACMG classification of 1103 reported and 18 novel FEVR associated variants*

 ## 📥 Download